Round-the-clock vigil to give thousands a chance to bid Queen Elizabeth farewell | Business

 Round-the-clock vigil to give thousands a chance to bid Queen Elizabeth farewell

 Mourners in their thousands will be able to file past the coffin of Britain's late Queen Elizabeth in a round-the-clock lying-in-state from Wednesday evening to early on the day of her funeral.
-19, which will be attended by world leaders.
-The ministry said members of the public would be able to file past the coffin for 24 hours a day from 5pm local time (1600 GMT) on Wednesday Sept.
+Hundreds of thousands of people are expected to pay their respects to Britain's longest-reigning monarch ahead of her state funeral on Sept.

 - Country: